darwinia-network/darwinia-docs-deprecated/docs/sdk/guides/03-execute-remote-smart-contract-call.md

 ## Create a hardhat empty project

-Follow the [intructions](https://hardhat.org/hardhat-runner/docs/getting-started) to create an empty hardhat project.
+Follow the [instructions](https://hardhat.org/hardhat-runner/docs/getting-started) to create an empty hardhat project.

-Here we name the project `demo`.
+In this example, we have named the project `demo`.

 ## Install deps